Litchfield

 8. Take time to admire the architecture of the Carnegie Building

-Viewing the architecture at Litchfield Carnegie Library is one of the top 10 things to do in Litchfield.Located in downtown Litchfield, the Litchfield Carnegie Library Building is a city staple funded by industrialist and notable philanthropist Andrew Carnegie.
-Opened in 1904, the library building was designed by architect Paul Moratz in the Classical Revival style.
+The Carnegie Building in downtown Litchfield is a city staple funded by industrialist and notable philanthropist Andrew Carnegie.
+Opened in 1905, the original Carnegie Library was designed by architect Paul Moratz in the Classical Revival style.
 The building was added to the National Historic Register in 1999.
 While you are here, relax by the fountain in the park, view the Veteran’s Memorial Garden or marvel at the stone architecture of this Litchfield landmark.

 9. Visit the Native American Sculpture at Walton Park.